PATH Program

 • Have a minimum of 24 units, with the intent to complete a total minimum of 60 units by the end of spring 2024 in order to be eligible for transfer admission.

-• Have a recommended minimum of a 3.0 GPA
+• Have a cumulative minimum of a 3.0 GPA

 PATH SUMMER ACADEMY